-Our mentoring moms room is always open if you want just a few minutes chatting with veteran homeschoolers!
+Our mentoring moms will be available during our conference if you want just a few minutes chatting with veteran homeschoolers!

 And consider staying close, too.
 Even though one homeschool mom lives in the area, she’s found it best to get a hotel room “so I don’t add to the exhaustion with a long drive.”